PrathipaK/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 3. Import linear regression from sklearn.
 4. Assign the points for representing in the graph.
 5. Predict the regression for marks by using the representation of the
-6. Compare he graphs and hence we obtained the linear regression.
+6. Compare the graphs and hence we obtained the linear regression.
 ## Program:
 ```
 /*